Bobsleigh-German-US rivalry warms the ice in Two-Woman

 Only 0.62 seconds split the top five after two runs, with the medals to be decided by Saturday's third and fourth.
-Newly-crowned Monobob champion Elana Meyers Taylor of the United States, however, will not be among those fighting for a medal after a shocking second run.
+Newly crowned Monobob champion Elana Meyers Taylor of the United States, however, will not be among those in the mix after a shocking second run.

 Nolte has won the World Cup title three years in a row and was the dominant performer through this season, winning five of the seven races.